WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Forensics/FE01/README.md

 <img src="ost_viewer.png" width="650" >

-I perused the mailbox directories a little bit and came across an interesting looking string in a meeting withing the Calendar:
+I perused the mailbox directories a little bit and came across an interesting looking string in a meeting withing the Calendar section:

 <img src="calendar_pass.png" width="650" >